Programs and Services

 Operate during non-school hours and expand positive choices and opportunities for youth while achieving academic success.
 Tutoring, homework help, recreation, life skills, cultural opportunities, and social emotional services are included.

-Provides office-based services to survivors/victims of intimate partner abuse.
-Services include brief in-person domestic violence case management, adult educational domestic violence groups, safety planning, crisis intervention, advocacy services, community outreach, referral and linkage.
-MFS provides workshops and presentations in the community to increase awareness of domestic violence services and available resources.
-Services are free, confidential, and available in English and Spanish.
+Offers a comprehensive array of services to adult survivors and victims of intimate partner abuse.
+These services encompass office-based, virtual, and telephone support, and include brief in-person domestic violence case management, counseling, adult educational domestic violence groups, safety planning, crisis intervention, advocacy services, community outreach, referral, and linkage.
+DVAP also conducts workshops and presentations in the community to enhance awareness of domestic violence services and available resources.
+All services provided are free, confidential, and offered in both English and Spanish.

 Provide expectant and new parents with education and support they need at the time of their child’s birth and during the most crucial first five years of life.
 Sessions in the home focus on providing young children experiences that foster healthy growth and development and positive parent-child interactions.
-Families also meet for activities, to socialize, and attend workshops.
+Families also meet for activities, to socialize and attend workshops; mental health consultant and family counseling services are available.

 Providing screening assessment and supportive services, stabilizes crisis situations and provides intensive mental health services to adults, children, and adolescents who are experiencing acute psychiatric episodes.
 MCR uses intensive community-based intervention to limit psychiatric hospitalizations.